-If you’re in the market to buy a piece of New York City real estate at a bargain price, you’ll quickly discover that options are fairly limited.
+If you’re in the market to buy a piece of New York City real estate at a bargain price, you’ll quickly discover that options are relatively limited.
 You could, however, search for a fixer upper and find a few more reasonably priced listings that probably use the familiar phrase “needs TLC.”
 But choosing to buy a property that needs renovation work isn’t necessarily a smart idea just because you can get it for a lower price.
 Here’s why.

-Some apartments and townhomes, particularly pre-war properties in need of major overhauls, could end up costing you more in time and money than if you continued to search for and ultimately purchase a pricier home that meets your needs.
+Some apartments and townhomes, mainly pre-war properties in need of significant overhauls, could end up costing you more in time and money than if you continued to search for and ultimately purchase a pricier home that meets your needs.
 Bear in mind –– even those apartments and brownstones with “good bones” can end up running a high tab of remodeling costs, especially if you’re a novice when it comes to estimating renovation prices.

 You’ll need to know what red flags to look for, and when a listing is a good deal vs. a money pit.
-Keep these few points in mind when shopping for that New York fixer upper, and if you don’t come with experience, consult with a construction pro before making an offer.
+Keep these few points in mind when shopping for that New York fixer-upper, and if you don’t come with experience, consult with a construction pro before making an offer.

 Look for opportunities to make cosmetic fixes such as remodeling kitchens and baths.

 A brand new kitchen in New York City isn’t inexpensive (you should probably plan for at least $40,000-$50,000 for a simple, small kitchen, and $100,000 and more for a larger, more elaborate kitchen), but in most instances, renovating a kitchen is pretty straightforward.
 The same goes for most bathroom remodels.
 However, for an apartment, you’ll need to review your building’s alteration agreement for details on construction standards.

 Tip: Keep the existing layout, and you’re less likely to run into complications.

 Walk away if you run into an outdated electrical panel.